-Bartlesville Radio » News » BPD: One Injured in a Shoooting, Suspect in Custody
+Bartlesville Radio » News » BPD: One Injured in a Shooting, Suspect in Custody

 Bartlesville News

-BPD: One Injured in a Shoooting, Suspect in Custody
+BPD: One Injured in a Shooting, Suspect in Custody

 Tom Davis